isomerpages/moe-eliasparkpri/_departments/CCE/Citizenship Education.md

 ##### Positive Behaviour Support

 In EPPS, we adopt a positive and proactive approach to discipline to promote a safe and supportive environment for the students.
 PBS is both positive and proactive.
-Values are taught and caught, with PBS we can “catch” students doing good and  strengthening positive behaviour through reinforcement of the expected behaviours in a positive manner.
+Values are taught and caught, with PBS we can “catch” students doing good and&nbsp; strengthening positive behaviour through reinforcement of the expected behaviours in a positive manner.
 By adopting a whole school PBS approach, we are able to put in place structures in class and create a common whole school language to ensure consistency for our students as we affirm them for their positive behaviour.

 <img src="/images/cce5.png" style="width:60%">

-##### Values-In-Action (VIA)
+##### Values-In-Action (VIA)&nbsp;

 In EPPS, the VIA programme aims to provide experiences and opportunities to nurture in students the love and service to the community and raising environmental awareness.
 Students will demonstrate the core values of the school (ELIAS) and ownership over the programmes that are school-initiated and student-initiated.
 They will contribute actively to raise awareness and take actions to make a difference.

-EPPS adopts a 6-year spiral approach in our VIA programme to allow students to affect change and be active citizens.
-The focus expands from Home to School and finally to the Community and beyond.
+EPPS&nbsp;adopts a 6-year spiral approach in our VIA programme to allow students to affect change and be active citizens.&nbsp;The focus expands from Home to School and finally to the Community and beyond.
 The programmes are pitched to the appropriate age.
 The approach is designed to complement one of the eight CCE Learning Outcomes of ‘Care for others and contribute actively to the progress of our community and nation’.

 Students and staff will be guided through these programmes through the 3R approach - Ready, Render and Reflect and the use of Design Thinking Process in their Interdisciplinary Project Work cum VIA.